dterracino/ExtensibleServiceProcess/README.md

   }
 }
 ```
+The service can be installed as a Windows service with the following code:
 ```c#
 service.InstallService();
 ```
+The service can be uninstalled as a Windows service with the following code:
 ```c#
 service.UninstallService();
 ```
+The Windows service can be started with the following code:
 ```c#
 service.StartService();
 ```
+The Windows service can be uninstalled with the following code:
 ```c#
 service.StopService();
 ```
+Attributes can be added to the AsemblyInfo.cs to add Windows service specific metadata required for service control operations.
 ```c#
 [assembly: ServiceName("SampleService")]
 [assembly: ServiceDisplayName("Sample Service")]